 Uncertainty and Promise

-The data storage industry has seen its share of challenges recently, with geopolitics, supply chain issues, and demand fluctuations driving uncertainty.
-But with the fortunes of HDD passing a turning point and AI fueling demand for affordable storage at scale, the ending of the hard drive saga has clearly not yet been written.
+The data storage industry has seen its share of challenges recently.
+But with clear roadmaps and AI-fueled demand for affordable storage at scale, the ending of the hard drive saga has clearly not yet been written.

 No wonder, then, that there’s still a great deal of innovation and ambition being brought to bear on spinning media.
-This is especially true when it comes to the nearline drives used by hyperscalers, as manufacturers ramp up hard drive capacity to ensure HDD stays relevant for years to come.
+This is especially true when it comes to the nearline drives used by hyperscalers, as manufacturers boost hard drive capacity to ensure HDD stays relevant for years to come.

 At Horizon Technology, we know all about data center HDD.
 For practical support with managing jumps in hard drive capacity now and in the future, get in touch.